0tickpulse/0tick.io/docs/notes/intro.md

 # Introduction

-This section is for all of my personal notes on various topics.
+This section is for my personal notes on various topics.
+Note that most of my notes aren't actually here because I write them on my iPad.